SSL Certificates

 // Always need a port to listen on.

-// If we have an SSL certificate then pass its location in `certPath` (which may be empty)
+// If we have an SSL certificate, then pass its location in `certPath` (which may be empty)

 TASock::ServerInit getServerInit(int port, std::optional<std::filesystem::path> certPath)